awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 def recomputeSchema : Schema
 ```

 Forces a schema recomputation\.
-This requires a scan over the data but may "tighten" the schema if there are some fields in the current schema that are not present in the data\.
+This requires a scan over the data, but it may "tighten" the schema if there are some fields in the current schema that are not present in the data\.

 Returns the recomputed schema\.